Cervical cancer: Biopsy

-The Pap test can be used as a screening test, but produces a false negative in up to 50% of cases of cervical cancer.
-Other concerns is the cost of doing Pap tests, which make them unaffordable in many areas of the world.
+The Pap test can be used as a screening test, but it produces a false negative in up to 50% of cases of cervical cancer.
+Another concern is the cost of doing Pap tests, which makes them unaffordable in many areas of the world.

 Confirmation of the diagnosis of cervical cancer or precancer requires a biopsy of the cervix.
 This is often done through colposcopy, a magnified visual inspection of the cervix aided by using a dilute acetic acid (e.g. vinegar) solution to highlight abnormal cells on the surface of the cervix, with visual contrast provided by staining the normal tissues a mahogany brown with Lugol's iodine.
 Medical devices used for biopsy of the cervix include punch forceps.
 Colposcopic impression, the estimate of disease severity based on the visual inspection, forms part of the diagnosis.
 Further diagnostic and treatment procedures are loop electrical excision procedure and cervical conization, in which the inner lining of the cervix is removed to be examined pathologically.
 These are carried out if the biopsy confirms severe cervical intraepithelial neoplasia.

-Often before the biopsy, the doctor asks for medical imaging to rule out other causes of woman's symptoms.
-Imaging modalities such as ultrasound, CT scan, and MRI have been used to look for alternating disease, spread of the tumor, and effect on adjacent structures.
-Typically, they appear as heterogeneous mass on the cervix.
+Often, before the biopsy, the doctor asks for medical imaging to rule out other causes of a woman's symptoms.
+Imaging modalities such as ultrasound, CT scan, and MRI have been used to look for alternative disease, spread of the tumor, and effect on adjacent structures.
+Typically, they appear as heterogeneous masses on the cervix.

 Interventions such as playing music during the procedure and viewing the procedure on a monitor can reduce the anxiety associated with the examination.

 Precancerous lesions

-Cervical intraepithelial neoplasia, the potential precursor to cervical cancer, is often diagnosed on examination of cervical biopsies by a pathologist.
-For premalignant dysplastic changes, cervical intraepithelial neoplasia grading is used.
+Cervical intraepithelial neoplasia (CIN) means the development of abnormal cells on the surface of the cervix.
+HPV infections cause CIN, but in most cases, it is resolved by the immune system.
+However, a small percentage of people might develop a more serious CIN, which, if left untreated, can develop into cervical cancer.
+CIN is often diagnosed during routine Pap smear examination or colposcopy.